willemdj/erlsom/doc/reference.md

 Note: if the encoding of the document supports multi-byte characters (UTF8, UTF16) you don’t have to ensure that each block of data contains only complete characters - but in case of UTF16 you do have to ensure that you return an odd number of bytes.

-The ‘output_format’ option determines the encoding of the 'character data': element values and attribute values.
+The ‘output_encoding’ option determines the encoding of the 'character data': element values and attribute values.
 The only supported encoding at this moment is 'utf8'.
 The default is string().

+There is a number of options to protect against malicious entities, such as the 'billion laughs' attack.
+An attempt has been made to use defaults that allow most "bona fide" use of entities, but block malicious cases.
+Depending on the situation it may make sense to select settings that are more or less restrictive.
+- expand_entities: if set to 'false', entities will not be expanded.
+Default: true
+- max_entity_depth: limits the level of nesting of entities.
+The default value is 2, which means that an entity can refer to 1 or more other entities, but none of those can contain entity references.
+- max_entity_size: limits the size of a single entity definition.
+Default: 2000
+- max_nr_of_entities: limits the number of entities that can be defined.
+Default: 100
+- max_expanded_entity_size: limits the total number of characters that can be introduced in an XML document by expansion of entities.
+Default: 10.000.000.

 ### <a name="simple_form">simple_form/1</a> ##